lukewys/lukewys.github.io/_pages/about.md

 1st August 2019: Started internship at Tencent AI Lab.

-15th July 2019: Submitted a paper to CSMT (China Conference on Sound and Music Technology) 2019.
+15th July 2019: (Accepted) Submitted a paper to CSMT (China Conference on Sound and Music Technology) 2019.

-9th May 2019: Submitted a paper to CMMR (International Symposium on Computer Music Multidisciplinary Research) 2019.
+9th May 2019: (Accepted) Submitted a paper to CMMR (International Symposium on Computer Music Multidisciplinary Research) 2019.